mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 ## Importing from Other Versions of Balsamiq

-If you have a project created in other Balsamiq product (with a .bmpr extension) you can just attach the file to the JIRA issue, refresh the page in order to let the Balsamiq Wireframes panel appear ([see below](#using-the-balsamiq-wireframes-panel)) and edit it directly.
+If you have a project created in another Balsamiq product (using the .bmpr extension), you can just attach the file to the JIRA issue, refresh the page in order to let the Balsamiq Wireframes panel appear ([see below](#using-the-balsamiq-wireframes-panel)) and edit it directly.

-If you want to open a project containing .bmml files (Balsamiq Wireframes version 2) you can find more information in the [documentation for importing](https://docs.balsamiq.com/jira/cloud/importing/) (TODO).
+If you are importing a project from myBalsamiq... **TBD**

 * * *

 ## Exporting to Other Versions of Balsamiq

-To use your project in other version of the Balsamiq editor all you need to do is download it and open it for example using the Desktop version.
-To do this go to "Project > Download Project BMPR".
-This will create a .bmpr to download containing all the wireframes, symbols, and images used in the current project.
+To export your project to another Balsamiq product, all you need to do is download it and open it there.
+Selecting the **Project > Download Project BMPR** option will create a .bmpr file to download containing all the wireframes, symbols, and images used in the current project.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-5.png)

 ## Saving the Project

-All the changes made on your project in the editor are always autosaved and visible by the collaborators that are editing in real time the same project.
+All the changes made on your project in the editor are always autosaved and visible by the collaborators that are editing the same project in real time.

-However the changes made in editing mode (i.e. inside the Balsamiq Wireframes editor) will not be flushed to the official version that’s attached to the JIRA issue until the project is expressly saved.
+However, the changes made in editing mode (i.e. inside the Balsamiq Wireframes editor) will not be flushed to the official version that is attached to the JIRA issue until the project is expressly saved.

-This can be done by selecting the "Save" command in the "Project" menu or by simply [closing the editor](https://docs.balsamiq.com/jira/cloud/intro/#returning-to-jira-closing-the-editor).
+This can be done by selecting the **Project > Save Project** option or by simply [closing the editor](#returning-to-jira-closing-the-editor).

 * * *

 ## Returning to JIRA (Closing the Editor)

-When you are done editing your wireframes you can exit the editor by selecting "Back to JIRA" in the "Project" menu.
+When you are done editing your wireframes you can exit the editor by selecting the **Project > Save Project** option.
 This will also save the current project and update the version that will be now visible on the [Balsamiq Wireframes Panel](#using-the-balsamiq-wireframes-panel).

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-6.png)